prandell/randell-comics-graphql/notes.md

 - We can easily integrate Google Authentication to enable us to make CRUD operations on Firebase
 - `firebase` library has a lot of sub-libaries. `initiliazeApp` from `firebase/app` creates an app instance for you based on a configuration.
 It helps link this instance to the one we created in the firebase console.
 - the Firebase console can be used to create authentication, database instances and more.
+- Firebase has a function `onAuthStateChanged` which returns a listener that allows us to perform an action on any change to the authentication state.
+- Firebase actually persists logins across refreshes automatically

 ## Context